omppye-tech/chrome-headful/README.md

 # Chrome Headful

-Just a chrome running inside a lambda function without headless mode
+Chrome headful in a lambda function runtime

 ## Usage